ajfigueroa/ajfigueroa.github.io/_posts/2018-09-04-Unexpected-Closure.md

 categories: Blog
 ---

-Closures in Swift are a great feature and are useful for tasks such as: network callbacks, notification subscribing, and providing an alternative to the delegate pattern.
+Closures in Swift are a great feature and are useful for tasks such as network callbacks, notification subscription, and providing an alternative to the delegate pattern.

 Recently, I discovered that code as inconspicuous as a `&&` (and) conditional could also leverage this feature.

 <!--break-->

 Let's assume that we are modelling a `User` of a global subscription-based application where users can customize their theme color.

 We could represent this in Swift as a struct that has properties for its: identifier, subscription status, country code, and theme color.
 The resulting `User` model could look like this:
 ```swift